Hushoffice

 Work pods for the office like hushTwin give sensory-sensitive employees a primo oasis for concentration.
 At the same time, they trap sound, reducing office noise on the open floor for everyone’s benefit.

-We wrote about how this kind of command helps prevent burnout: Is the open space a source of office burnout?
+We discussed before the way this type of command keeps people from job burnout: Is the open space a source of office burnout?

-1. Zone the office space using dividers and office privacy pods
+1. Zone the workspace using office privacy booths and space dividers

 – offers Mateusz Barczyk, Senior Brand Manager, Hushoffice.

-This will allow you to create different environments with different degrees and characters of stimulation.
+This will enable you to provide various environments with varying levels and types of stimulation.

 Quiet zones should be limited in stimuli.
 Active zones should be high-energy.
 Offering hands-on tactile elements to help kinesthetic learners focus is a good idea too.